 partners demanded that Cyprus tax bank accounts to help fund a

 bailout.
 But Cypriot lawmakers rejected the idea, leaving Cyprus

 scrambling to find another solution.

-The Cyprus worries have fueled fears about Spain and Italy,
+The worries have fueled fears about Spain and Italy, much

-much larger euro zone economies and therefore harder to rescue,
+larger euro zone economies and therefore harder to rescue, and

-and the possibility of a similar bank tax in those nations.
+the possibility of a similar bank tax there.

 The European Union gave Cyprus until Monday to raise

 billions of euros to secure an international bailout or face a